Welcome to the new Golem Cloud Docs! 👋

 Wild card patterns

 In some of the above examples, the binding variables are unused.
-In this case, we can use _ as a wildcard pattern to indicate that we don't care about the value.
+We can use _ as a wildcard pattern to indicate that we don't care about the value.

 Terminal